srm322/CSE160FinalProject/README.md

 CombinedData:

 &nbsp;&nbsp;&nbsp;&nbsp; When combining ViolentCrimePerCounty and PersIncomePerCounty, there were fewer counties covered in PersIncomePerCounty that was not in ViolentCrimePerCounty.
 I marked these with NA.
-S
+There is no Data for Washington DC in FirearmFatalities and NumbGunsPerCounty, so may delete (depends on group decision).